U.S. gun group NRA calls for armed guards at all schools

 ARMING SCHOOLS

-LaPierre, whose organization counts 4 million people as its members, said the United States should focus on quick action that would better arm schools.
+LaPierre, whose organisation counts 4 million people as its members, said the United States should focus on quick action that would better arm schools.

 He laid out a plan for a "National School Shield" and said former U.S. congressman Asa Hutchinson from Arkansas would head up the NRA's effort to develop a model security program for schools.